olariff/Line-following-greenhouse-robot-with-temperature-and-humidity-sensors/MVP/MVP Requirements and Risk Log.md

 ## Requirements

 Project requirements are a set of conditions and tasks that must be completed to ensure the success and completion of a project.
 The requirements paint a clearer picture of the objectives and what needs to be done.
-Benefits of gathering and listing out project requirements include but is not limited to reducing cost, increased project success rates, improved project management, improved communication between team members.
+Benefits of gathering and listing out project requirements include, but is not limited to reducing cost, increased project success rates, improved project management, improved communication between team members.

+There are two types of requirements: business requirements & technical requirements.
+Business requirements refer to and define what needs to be done after the project is successfully completed.
+Technical requirements define the solutions and methods on how the project objectives can be satisfied.

+---

+#### Business requirements

+* Reach out to target consumers, mostly greenhouse farms, hospitals, food establishments, or any organisation that may require an autonomous bot.
+* Improve organisations' work efficiency.
+* Further research and development to improve the product or to reduce production cost.
+* Organisations save manpower & staffing costs when they implement the autonomous bot, which in turn may reduce the cost of their public services.

+---

+#### Technical requirements

+_Components required:_
+* MBED LPC1786 board
+* Line sensor/line follower (to find & detect lines on the ground)
+* H bridge/navigation stack (used to power and drive the motors)
+* Temperature & humidity sensor
+* Reset push button (to execute or pause the program)
+* LCD display (displays the temperature and humidity)